godotengine/godot-docs/classes/class_tilesetscenescollectionsource.rst

 Description
 -----------

-When placed on a :ref:`TileMap<class_TileMap>`, tiles from ``TileSetScenesCollectionSource`` will automatically instanciate an assiciated scene at the cell's position in the TileMap.
+When placed on a :ref:`TileMap<class_TileMap>`, tiles from ``TileSetScenesCollectionSource`` will automatically instantiate an associated scene at the cell's position in the TileMap.

-Scenes are instanciated as children of the :ref:`TileMap<class_TileMap>` when it enters the tree.
-If you add/remove a scene tile in the :ref:`TileMap<class_TileMap>` that is already inside the tree, the :ref:`TileMap<class_TileMap>` will automatically instanciate/free the scene accordingly.
+Scenes are instantiated as children of the :ref:`TileMap<class_TileMap>` when it enters the tree.
+If you add/remove a scene tile in the :ref:`TileMap<class_TileMap>` that is already inside the tree, the :ref:`TileMap<class_TileMap>` will automatically instantiate/free the scene accordingly.

 Methods
 -------